 last updated 9th May

 At the moment there is understandable anxiety from everyone about the coronavirus.

-- We have included a new page on our Website - Covid-19 Information for children so that you can talk about the cornavirus in an honest but age aproriate way with your children
+- We have included links to and copies of Covid-19 Information and stories for children so that you can talk about the cornavirus in an honest but age appropriate way with your children

 Everyone’s routines have been and will be disrupted by the current situation.
 We believe that it will help children with emotional needs if you put a new routine in place for your circumstances.